Madison among cities no longer sending police to Democratic National Convention

 Madison assistant police chief Paige Valenta said in an email Tuesday that Madison notified Milwaukee early this month that “an accelerating COVID-19 pandemic coupled with ongoing protests in Madison have strained city of Madison Police Department resources to the degree that we are no longer able to commit any resources to the August 2020 DNC.”

-The city's decision came before Milwaukee's Fire and Police Commission issued a directive last week to Milwaukee's police chief to stop using tear gas to control crowds, saying he could be fired if he refused.
-That order came amid intense scrutiny of police tactics at protests in Portland, Oregon and elsewhere in the wake of the death of George Floyd in Minneapolis police custody in May.
+The city’s decision came before Milwaukee’s Fire and Police Commission issued a directive last week to Milwaukee Police Chief Alfonso Morales to stop using tear gas to control crowds, saying he could be fired if he refused.
+That order came amid intense scrutiny of police tactics at protests in Portland, Oregon, and elsewhere in the wake of the death of George Floyd in Minneapolis police custody in May.

 Since the Milwaukee order was issued, more than 100 law enforcement agencies in Wisconsin and across the country decided against coming to Milwaukee, Morales told WTMJ-TV on Tuesday.
 They were concerned with directives placed on the police department, including not allowing tear gas or pepper spray, he said.